 Some elected reps make an incredible effort to connect with their constituents, and good for them.
 But that’s not necessarily common.
 Last month, 200 elected Republicans skipped their monthly town hall.
 Democrats do it too.

 We can try to call our reps to share how we feel, but this process offers little accountability or transparency.

 Traditionally, it has been too expensive to vote more often than we do now.
 Our democracy reflects the constraints of the time it was developed.

 But our modern age appears to rapidly outpace our government’s capacity to respond.

 Liquid democracy uses modern technology to evolve our political process, offering new options for everyone.

-Citizens will be able to use the Liquid platform to directly vote for and against legislation—something previously limited to legislators.
+All citizens will be able to use the Liquid platform to directly vote for and against legislation—something previously limited to the 0.0001% of elected legislators.
 Since voting can occur daily, rather than biennially, this massively expands our public space’s liquidity.